maplibre/martin/README.md

 **Hint**: You may want to use [TileBBox](https://github.com/mapbox/postgis-vt-util#tilebbox) function to generate bounding-box geometry of the area covered by a tile.

-Here is an example of function, that can be used as a Function Source.
+Here is an example of a function that can be used as a Function Source.

 ```plsql
 CREATE OR REPLACE FUNCTION public.function_source(z integer, x integer, y integer, query_params json) RETURNS bytea AS $$